 Variable, up to $8,000 per year based on available federal funding and institutional awarding policies.
 Repayment begins after the student ceases to be enrolled at least half time.

 Federal Direct Subsidized Stafford Student Loan

 This program offers undergraduate and post-baccalaureate students low-interest, fixed rate loans.
-For loans disbursed between July 1, 2013 - June 30, 2014 the interest rate is 3.86 percent.
+For loans disbursed between July 1, 2014–June 30, 2015 the interest rate is 4.66 percent.
 Funds are credited directly to the student's account.
 Interest begins accruing after the student drops below half-time enrollment or graduates and repayment begins six months after that.
 For more information visit the U.S. Department of Education website.

-To be eligible for a Federal Direct Subsidized Stafford Student Loan, an undergraduate degree-seeking student must be enrolled at least half-time and demonstrate financial need on the FAFSA form.
+To be eligible for a Federal Direct Subsidized Stafford Student Loan, an undergraduate or post-baccalaureate degree-seeking student must be enrolled at least half-time and demonstrate financial need on the federal FAFSA form.

 Annual award amount:

 The award amount is the lesser of $5,500 or the determined amount of financial need.
 An origination fee of up to 1.072 percent of the loan amount may be deducted up front from the funds.
 Repayment begins after the student ceases to be enrolled at least half-time.

 Federal Direct Unsubsidized Stafford Loan